KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 ## Overview

-A personal file hosting and sharing utility that allows users to upload files, share them via public links, and view detailed analytics about who has accessed their files.
+A personal file hosting and sharing utility that allows users to upload files, compress them, share them via public links, and view detailed analytics about who has accessed their files.
+Users can also password protect the file.

 ## Key Features